emarsden/pssh-box-wasm/README.md

 - Irdeto
 - Marlin
 - Nagra
+- The unofficial variant of Apple FairPlay that is used for DASH-like streaming by Netflix
 - Common Encryption

 PSSH boxes contain (depending on the DRM system) information on the key_ID for which to obtain a